Frederick Douglass (1818 – 1895) African-American, anti-slavery campaigner.

 “Mr. Lincoln was not only a great President, but a great man — too great to be small in anything.
 In his company I was never in any way reminded of my humble origin, or of my unpopular color.”

 – The Life and Times of Frederick Douglass (1892), Part 2, Chapter 12: Hope for the Nation

-After the civil war, he was appointed to various government positions, and continued his work as public speaker and writer.
-He supported the Presidential campaign of Ulysses S. Grant; in particular he was grateful to Grant for sending federal troops into the south to disrupt the activities of the Klu Klux Klan, and the passage of the second and third Enforcement Acts.
+After the civil war, he was appointed to various government positions and continued his work as public speaker and writer.
+He supported the Presidential campaign of Ulysses S. Grant; in particular, he was grateful to Grant for sending federal troops into the south to disrupt the activities of the Klu Klux Klan, and the passage of the second and third Enforcement Acts.

 Post Civil War, was still a difficult time for non-white Americans, with white supremacists making black voter registration in the South very difficult.
-Although constitutionally there was equality after the war; in practise overt racism continued to be a serious problem in the US, especially the south.
+Although constitutionally there was equality after the war; in practice overt racism continued to be a serious problem in the US, especially the south.
 Douglass saw his work to combat the endemic racism of society.

 “So long as my voice can be heard on this or the other side of the Atlantic, I will hold up America to the lightning scorn of moral indignation.
 In doing this, I shall feel myself discharging the duty of a true patriot; for he is a lover of his country who rebukes and does not excuse its sins.
 It is righteousness that exalteth a nation while sin is a reproach to any people.”

 – Frederick Douglass, speech Syracuse, New York (24 September 1847)